Exeter-Diabetes/CPRD-Codelists/readme.md

 # Exeter Diabetes codelists
-CPRD Aurum codelists from the Exeter Diabetes team
+CPRD Aurum codelists from the Exeter Diabetes team.
+All codelists are based on a Novomber 2020 download of CPRD Aurum; later versions may include extra medcodes/prodcodes not included here.

 &nbsp;